Plan-Execute Pattern

 Along with the strategy pattern, and the perception pattern, the plan-execute pattern is one of the major of machine teaching.
-In this pattern, the skills work together in a skill group, with the first skill determining what the action should be and the second skill determining how to achieve it.
+In this pattern, the skill agents work together in a skill group, with the first skill agent determining what the action should be and the second skill agent determining how to achieve it.

-What is special about this agent is that it combines DRL and MPC, the technologies from the two single-skilled agents — the worst performers — to create the best performing agent.
+What is special about this agent is that it combines DRL and MPC, the technologies from the two single-skilled agent systems — the worst performers — to create the best performing agent.

-In this example, the DRL skill first uses its powers of learning and experimentation to determine the goal temperature for the cooling jacket — the set point.
-It then passes this information on to the MPC skill, which uses its powers of control and execution to direct the agent on what action to take to achieve the desired temperature.
+In this example, the DRL skill agent first uses its powers of learning and experimentation to determine the goal temperature for the cooling jacket — the set point.
+It then passes this information on to the MPC skill agent, which uses its powers of control and execution to direct the agent on what action to take to achieve the desired temperature.

 Remember how the strategy pattern is like a math class where each student solves the problems they are best at, as assigned by the teacher?
 In the plan-execute pattern, the students work in groups to solve problems together.
 Let’s say Student A is good at translating word problems into equations, while Student B is good at solving equations.
 Student A works on each problem first, and then passes it over to Student B, who produces the solution.
 No teacher is needed here, because the students divide each problem the same way.